tamartin9013/OOPBeta/README.md

 audio or video product.
 Print is generic.
 FindBugs-IDEA returns 0 bugs.
 CheckStyle returns Javadoc errors.

 # Instalation
-To install, download the .jar file and then double click.
-That should start the program.
+To install, download the .jar file from this repository and then double click.
+That will start the program.

+# Usage
+In order to use the program, input the employee's first and last name, then their department number, the system will then print what it would save to the console.

+# Credits
+Tyler Martin - LinkedIn